humaidsiddiqui/AWS_Cloud_Practitioner/AWS-global-infrastructure.md

 .
 AWS Outposts are "server racks" that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
 · AWS will setup and manage "Outposts Racks" within your on-premises infrastructure and you can start leveraging AWS services on-premises
 · You are responsible for the Outposts Rack physical security

+AWS WaveLength
+· WaveLength Zones are infrastructure deployments embedded within the telecommunications providers' datacenters at the edge of the 5G networks
+.
+Brings AWS services to the edge of the 5G networks
+· Example: EC2, EBS, VPC ...
+· Ultra-low latency applications through 5G networks
+.
+Traffic doesn't leave the Communication Service Provider's (CSP) network .
+High-bandwidth and secure connection to the parent AWS Region · No additional charges or service agreements
+· Use cases: Smart Cities, ML-assisted diagnostics, Connected Vehicles, Interactive Live Video Streams, AR/VR, Realtime Gaming.

+Global Applications in AWS - Summary
+· Global DNS: Route 53
+.
+Great to route users to the closest deployment with least latency · Great for disaster recovery strategies
+.
+Global Content Delivery Network (CDN): CloudFront
+· Replicate part of your application to AWS Edge Locations - decrease latency · Cache common requests - improved user experience and decreased latency · S3 Transfer Acceleration
+· Accelerate global uploads & downloads into Amazon S3
+· AWS Global Accelerator
+· Improve global application availability and performance using the AWS global network

+Global Applications in AWS - Summary
+· AWS Outposts
+.
+Deploy Outposts Racks in your own Data Centers to extend AWS services · AWS WaveLength
+.
+Brings AWS services to the edge of the 5G networks
+· Ultra-low latency applications
+· AWS Local Zones
+· Bring AWS resources (compute, database, storage, ... ) closer to your users · Good for latency-sensitive applications